Academy of Clinician Scholars

-Member or Fellow of the Academy who has been elected to the position of Vice-President/President-Elect will assume the term of President for a two (2) year term upon the completion of the term of the outgoing president to begin on July 1st.
+Active Member of the Academy who has been elected to the position of Vice-President/President-Elect will assume the term of President for a two (2) year term upon the completion of the term of the outgoing president to begin on July 1st.
 Duties to include:

 i.
-Membership on the UC San Diego Medical Group Board
+Membership on the UC Physician Group Board of Governors

-Member or Fellow of the Academy, elected to the position for a term of two (2) years, to begin on July 1st.
+Active Member of the Academy, elected to the position for a term of two (2) years, to begin on July 1st.
 The first Vice President/President-Elect will be elected in years staggered with the election of the Secretary-Treasurer.
 Duties to include:

-- Assume the duties of the President in his/her absence, or should the President be unable to complete his/her term of office.
-In the event that the Vice President/President-Elect must replace the President any time during the two-year term, a special election shall be held to replace the Vice President/President-Elect to complete the remaining portion of the term; and
+2. Assume the duties of the President in his/her absence, or should the President be unable to complete his/her term of office.
+In the event that the Vice President/President-Elect must replace the President any time during the two-year term, a special election shall be held to replace the Vice President/President- Elect to complete the remaining portion of the term; and

-- Assume the role of President upon completion of two (2) years service as Vice President/President-Elect.
+3. Assume the role of President upon completion of two (2) years of service as Vice President/President- Elect.

-Member or Fellow of the Academy, elected to the position, for a term of two (2) years, to begin on July 1st of the year following the election.
-The Secretary-Treasurer is elected in years staggered with the election of the Vice President/President-Elect.
+Active Member of the Academy, elected to the position, for a term of two (2) years, to begin on July 1st of the year following the election.
+The Treasurer is elected in years staggered with the election of the Vice President/President-Elect.
 Duties include:

 ARTICLE V. Committees